Prumnopitys taxifolia: Ecology

-Feral pigs are capable of dispersing P. taxifolias seeds.

-Tūī have been recorded as dispersers of P. taxifolias fruits.
+The native bird, tūī, has been recorded as a disperser of P. taxifolias fruits.

-Prumnopitys taxifolias seeds are dispersed by fruit-eating animals (frugivores), such as feral pigs (Sus scrofa).
-A 2012 study found that P. taxifolia seeds can still germinate after being excreted by feral pigs, with a success rate of 57 percent.
-A 2021 study hypothesised P. taxifolias seeds were consumed by the extinct little bush moa (Anomalopteryx didiformis), although in low quantities when compared to other native species at the studied site at Borland Burn in Fiordland National Park.
-The seeds of P. taxifolia reflect some ultraviolet radiation, which is visible to some species of birds and vertebrates, although they do not reflect as strongly as Dacrycarpus dacrydioides.
-The seeds of P. taxifolia are eaten by the endemic moth, Heterocrossa iophaea.
-P. taxifolia is a host to the native insects, Ambeodontus tristis and Prionoplus reticularis.
+Prumnopitys taxifolias fruits are dispersed by fruit-eating animals (frugivores), such as birds.
+The fruits of P. taxifolia reflect some ultraviolet radiation, which is visible to some species of birds and vertebrates, although they do not reflect as strongly as Dacrycarpus dacrydioides.
+A 1989 study, published in the New Zealand Journal of Ecology, recorded the kererū (Hemiphaga novaeseelandiae), kōkako (Callaeas wilsoni), tūī (Prosthemadera novaeseelandiae), and weka (Gallirallus australis) as dispersers of the fruits of P. taxifolia.
+The fruits are also eaten by introduced blackbirds (Turdus merula) and song thrushes (T. philomelos).
+The kākā (Nestor meridionalis) have been recorded destroying the fruits of P. taxifolia.
+The seeds of P. taxifolia are eaten by the larvae of Heterocrossa iophaea.
+P. taxifolia is a host to the native beetles, Ambeodontus tristis and Prionoplus reticularis.

-A. E. Beveridge (1964) noted that sixty blackbirds (Turdus merula) were observed feeding on P. taxifolia seeds at Minginui.
-The kākā (Nestor meridionalis) have been recorded destroying the seeds of P. taxifolia.
-A 1989 study, published in the New Zealand Journal of Ecology, recorded the kererū (Hemiphaga novaeseelandiae), kōkako (Callaeas wilsoni), tūī (Prosthemadera novaeseelandiae), and weka (Gallirallus australis) as dispersers of the seeds of P. taxifolia.
-In 2023, a study published in MycoKeys, examined three new Chaenothecopsis lichen species that grow primarily on the exudates of P. taxifolia.
-One of these species, C. matai, was named in honour of the tree.
+A 2012 study found that P. taxifolia fruits can still germinate after being excreted by feral pigs (Sus scrofa), with a success rate of 57 percent.
+A 2021 study hypothesised P. taxifolias fruits were consumed by the extinct little bush moa (Anomalopteryx didiformis), although in low quantities when compared to other native species at the studied site at Borland Burn in Fiordland National Park.
+P. taxifolia can play host to epiphytes (plants that grow on other plants) of the genus Astelia.
+In 2023 a study published in MycoKeys, examined three Chaenothecopsis lichen species that grow primarily on the exudates of P. taxifolia.
+One of these species, C. matai, was named after the tree.
+P. taxifolia is sensitive to fire and has a moderate flammability rate.

+Reproduction

 Like all conifers, the ovules of P. taxifolia are pollinated by the wind.
 The cones of P. taxifolia have an elongated central axis with about twelve ovules.
 Each ovule is positioned beneath arranged bracts (specialised leaves).
 At the base of each bract, there is a groove that forms a small gutter around the ovule.
 During pollination, pollen collects into the grooves before and after a drop of secretion appears, helping to capture pollen efficiently.
-P. taxifolia is sensitive to fire and has a moderate flammability rate.

 Distribution

 Prumnopitys taxifolia is endemic to New Zealand; its range primarily covers the North and South Islands.
 It also occurs on Stewart Island, but it is extremely uncommon there.
-In The Forest Flora of New Zealand, published in 1889, Thomas Kirk reported only one solitary specimen growing on the southern side of Halfmoon Bay.
-P. taxifolia commonly coincides with Nothofagus species in the South Island's West Coast Region.
-Kirk noted in his 1889 revision of New Zealand plants that the species was very common in the central areas of the North Island and in the western and south-western parts of the South Island.
+In The Forest Flora of New Zealand, published in 1889, Thomas Kirk reported only one specimen growing on the southern side of Halfmoon Bay.
+Kirk also noted that the species was very common in the central areas of the North Island and in the western and south-western parts of the South Island.

 The conservation status of P. taxifolia was assessed by the IUCN Red List in 2013 as "Least Concern", and its population trend was evaluated as "Stable".
 Its assessment in the New Zealand Threat Classification System was evaluated in 2023 as "Not Threatened".